invaliddayta/Kraken-API-Client-on-Rust/README.md

  Incooperation of Kraken API (potentially other) in Rust.

 *Short-term Objectives*
-* learn to code in Rust
+* learn to code with Rust
 * toy around with API client
 * temporal data storage
 * graphic linux cmd output